NavinKumarMNK/Parallel-Distributed-ML-Workspace/README.md

 !!!
 Note

-        By default cuda gets installed with the installation of pytorch, but after the release of the new version of pytorch i.e `PyTorch 2.0` release, all the version is by default installs the pycuda for Pytorch, so you need to install the cuda version manually to run cuda programming for other needs/
+        By default cuda gets installed with the installation of pytorch, but after the release of the new version of pytorch i.e `PyTorch 2.0` release, all the version is by default installs the pycuda for Pytorch, so you need to install the cuda version manually to run cuda programming for other needs.
         More information about the cuda version can be found [here](https://pytorch.org/get-started/previous-versions/)